Samuel Orr: Political career

 In November 1917, Orr was elected on the Socialist ticket to the New York State Assembly (Bronx Co., 4th D.), and sat in the 141st New York State Legislature, being one of 10 members of the Socialist Party which were elected to the Assembly of 1918, the high-water mark of the party's fortunes in the state.

 In November 1919, Orr was re-elected to the Assembly, but on the first day of the session of the 143rd New York State Legislature he was called before the Speaker along with four of his Socialist colleagues — Louis Waldman, Charles Solomon, Samuel A. DeWitt, and August Claessens.
 The five were charged with being unfit for membership in the Assembly through their membership in the Socialist Party and were suspended from their seats by a vote of 140 to 6.

 A protracted political trial before the Assembly Committee on the Judiciary followed to determine the fitness of the five Socialists to take their seats, which ran throughout the winter and spring.
 The so-called "trial" began on January 20, 1920.
 Morris Hillquit and Seymour Stedman were the lead attorneys in handling the case for the Socialist defendants.
 The group was formally expelled on April 1, 1920.
 All five were re-elected at a special election on September 16, and appeared to take their seats at the beginning of the special session on September 20.
 The next day, Orr and DeWitt were permitted to take their seats, but Claessens, Solomon and Waldman were expelled again.
 Protesting against the re-expulsion of their comrades, DeWitt and Orr resigned their seats.

-Samuel Orr was re-elected to the State Assembly in November 1920, and took Infobox personhis seat in the 144th New York State Legislature for the session of 1921.
+Samuel Orr was re-elected to the State Assembly in November 1920, and took his seat in the 144th New York State Legislature for the session of 1921.

 In 1922, Orr ran in the 22nd District for the New York State Senate, but lost.
 He ran again in 1928 in the same district, without success.
 In 1933, he ran in the 21st District, and lost once again.

 Orr ran for Congress in New York's 23rd congressional district in 1926, 1930 and 1934 on the Socialist ticket, but lost each time.
 He was once again a candidate in 1938 on the American Labor Party ticket, but was ultimately replaced for the nomination.